YanWei-Sun/YanWei-Sun.github.io/source/Blog/index.md

 ---
 title: Blog
-date: 2020-05-12
+date: 2020-05-13
 type: "Blog"
 ---

-# Study Method
+**_When you have decided to do something, then the result is not so important.
+What really matters is what have you lerant from this._**

+---

+## The Way of Thinking

+---

-## Study Method 1
+## Study Method

-# Research Method
+---